MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 ---
 title: Build Financial Reports Using Financial Data and Account Categories
 description: Describes how to use financial reports to create various views and reports for analyzing financial performance data.
-author: edupont04
+author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: bnielse
-ms.topic: conceptual
+ms.topic: how-to
-ms.devlang: na
-ms.tgt_pltfrm: na
-ms.workload: na
+ms.date: 02/27/2023
+ms.custom: bap-template
 ms.search.keywords: bi, power BI, analysis, KPI, account schedule, financial report ms.search.form: 103, 104, 108, 195, 196, 197, 198, 489, 490, 764, 765, 766
-ms.date: 08/12/2022
-ms.author: edupont

 ---
 # Prepare Financial Reporting with Financial Data and Account Categories

 Financial reports give you insight into the financial data stored in your chart of accounts (COA).
 Financial reports analyze figures in general ledger (G/L) accounts, and compare general ledger entries with budget entries.
 The results display in charts and reports in your Role Center, such as the cash flow chart and income statement and balance sheet reports.

-You access these two reports, for example, with the **Financials Statements** action in the business manager and accountant role centers.
+You access these two reports, for example, with the **Financial Statements** action in the business manager and accountant role centers.

 [!INCLUDE[prod_short](includes/prod_short.md)] provides sample financial reports you can use right away.
 You can also set up your own rows and columns to specify the figures to compare.
 For example, you can create financial reports to calculate profit margins using dimensions such as departments or customer groups.
 The number of customized financial statements you can create is unlimited.